-SchoolTutoring Academy’s tutoring programs for Cheviot students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Cheviot, Ohio students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 K-12 students in Cheviot are served by the Cincinnati Public Schools.
 The district is among the largest in Ohio, with 55 schools and over 33,000 students.
 However, despite its large size, Cincinnati Public Schools is dedicated to meeting the individual needs of every student.
 Quality educational programming challenges students to achieve their highest possible potential.
 Along the way, dedicated and highly trained teachers push students to expand their boundaries and acquire the knowledge and skills they need to be successful.
 Cincinnati Public Schools has been recognized for this commitment to educational excellence over and over again.
 Several schools in the district are among the best in the nation according to various national magazines.
 Other schools in the district have been awarded the prestigious National Blue Ribbon Award.